 Call for papers

-The theme for the third issue of the Moral Philosophy Discussions section is Inequalities.
+The theme for the fifth issue of the Moral Philosophy Discussions section is: Memory and Oblivion in History

 The topic is addressed from an ethical perspective and can be treated with reference to the following issues:

 - In how many senses can we speak of the destruction and construction of memory?

 - What does it mean today to talk about Cancel culture and what are the ethical issues connected to it?

 - How can the dialectic between memory and oblivion be declined, in the individual but also in communities?

 - In what and how many ways is it possible to think about the relationship between memory and identity?

 - In what sense can we speak of autobiographical memory?

 - What forms can historical revisionism take today, as in the past?

 - The "places of memory": not only geographically located places but also places such as material and even abstract objects.
 Do places save from oblivion?